- What are imaging tests?

-How much radiation is the average person exposed to during day-to-day life?
+How much radiation is the average person exposed to in day-to-day life?

 We are constantly exposed to radiation from a number of sources, including radioactive materials in our environment, radon gas in our homes, and cosmic rays from outer space.
 This is called background radiation and it varies across the country.

 The average American is exposed to about 3 mSv (millisieverts) of radiation from natural sources over the course of a year.
 (A millisievert is a measure of radiation exposure.)
 Much of this exposure is from radon, a natural gas with levels that vary from one part of the country to another.

-For example, because the earth’s atmosphere blocks some cosmic rays, living at a higher altitude increases a person’s exposure – residents in the plateaus of New Mexico and Colorado, have an annual exposure level of about 1.5 mSv more per year than people living at sea level.
+Because the earth’s atmosphere blocks some cosmic rays, being at a higher altitude increases a person’s exposure.
+For example, people living in the higher parts of New Mexico and Colorado are exposed to more radiation per year than people living at sea level.
 And a 10-hour airline flight increases cosmic ray exposure by about 0.03 mSv.

 How much does an imaging test expose a person to radiation?

 Often not much, but it depends on the imaging test used.
 A single chest x-ray exposes the patient to about 0.1 mSv, which is about the radiation dose people are exposed to naturally over the course of about 10 days.
 A mammogram exposes a woman to 0.4 mSv, or about the amount of exposure a person would expect to get in about 7 weeks.

 Some other imaging tests have higher exposures.
 A lower GI series using standard x-rays exposes a person to about 8 mSv.
 A CT scan of the abdomen (belly) and pelvis exposes a person to about 10 mSv; this goes up to 20 mSv if the test is done twice (once with and once without contrast).
 A CT colonography exposes you to about 10 mSv of radiation.
 Keep in mind that these are estimates, and studies have found that the amount of radiation you get can vary a great deal.